kysonic/gulp-auto-transaltor/README.md

   npm instal gulp --save-dev
 ```

-Second you need to install gulp-auto-translator and how you already guessed:
+Second you need to install gulp-auto-translator and how you are already guessed:

 ```
   npm instal gulp-auto-translator --save-dev